STATES OF MATTER

 This is the simplest state of matter.

-Throughout our life we remain immersed in the ocean of air which is a mixture of gases.
+the ocean of air which is a mixture of gases.
 We spend our life in the lowermost layer of the atmosphere called troposphere, which is held to the surface of the earth by gravitational force.
 The thin layer of atmosphere is vital to

 our life.
 It shields us from harmful radiation and contains substances like di oxygen, di nitrogen, carbon dioxide, water vapour, etc.